nikbearbrown/Research/Intelligent_AI_Textbooks/README.md

 ## Project Overview

-We're recruiting researchers, educators, and developers to join an 8-week research project exploring the development of Intelligent AI Textbooks.
+We're recruiting researchers, educators, and developers to join a research project exploring the development of Intelligent AI Textbooks.
 This revolutionary approach transforms traditional static learning materials into dynamic, conversational, and personalized educational experiences.
 The project aims to create adaptive textbooks that respond to individual learning styles, align with instructor methodologies, and deliver customized content in real-time.

 ## Research Context